get543/linux-beginner-guide/README.md

 # open any apps on defaults apps
 xdg-open <file-name.mp4>

-# or you can do this to
+# or you can do this to if vlc installed
 vlc <filename.mp4>
 ```
 ---

-# Games On Terminal
+# Games To Try On Terminal
 - bsdgames
 - snake
 - hangman